manucordova/ProbAsn/README.md

 # ProbAsn
 Probabilistic assignment of organic crystals

-This is the code for the paper "Bayesian Probabilistic Assignment of Chemical Shifts in Organic Solids", doi: [...].
+This is the code for the paper [Bayesian Probabilistic Assignment of Chemical Shifts in Organic Solids](https://doi.org/10.1126/sciadv.abk2341).

 # Installation